J. L. Austin: How to Do Things with Words

-Eliciting an answer is an example of what Austin calls a perlocutionary act, an act performed by saying something.
 Notice that if one successfully performs a perlocution, one also succeeds in performing both an illocution and a locution.

-In the theory of speech acts, attention has especially focused on the illocutionary act, much less on the locutionary and perlocutionary act, and only rarely on the subdivision of the locution into phone, pheme and rheme.
+In the theory of speech acts, attention has especially focused on the illocutionary act; much less on the locutionary and perlocutionary act; and only rarely on the subdivision of the locution into phone, pheme and rheme.

-How to Do Things With Words is based on lectures given at Oxford between 1951 and 1954, and then at Harvard in 1955.

 Performative utterance

-According to J. L. Austin, "performative utterance" refers to a not truth-valuable action of "performing", or "doing" a certain action.
-For example, when people say "I promise to do so and so", they are generating the action of making a promise.
-In this case, without any flaw (the promise is flawlessly fulfilled), the "performative utterance" is "happy", or to use J. L. Austin's word, "felicitous"; if on the other hand, one fails to do what he or she promised, it can be "unhappy", or "infelicitous".
-Notice that performative utterance is not truth-valuable, which means nothing said can be judged based on truth or falsity.
+According to Austin, a "performative utterance" refers to the action of "performing" or "doing" a certain action; for example, when people say "I promise to do so and so", they are generating the action of making a promise by so speaking.
+If this is accomplished without any flaw (in this case: if the promise is fulfilled), the performative utterance is "happy" or "felicitous"; if, on the other hand, one fails to do as promised, it is "unhappy", or "infelicitous".
+Notice that performative utterance is not truth-valuable; i.e., the judgements "true" and "false" do not apply.

-There are four types of performatives according to Austin: explicit, implicit, primitive, and inexplicit.
-"How to Do Things With Words", edited by J. O. Urmson and Marina Bissau, records Austin's lectures on this topic.
-In this book, Austin offers examples for each type of performative mentioned above.
-For explicit performative, he mentioned "I apologize", "I criticize" (Page 83), which are so explicit to receivers that it would not make sense for someone to ask "Does he really mean that?".
-Inexplicit performatives are the opposite, where the receiver will have understandable doubts.
-For a primary performative, the example Austin gave is "I shall be there".
-Compared with explicit performatives, there is uncertainty in implicit performatives.
-People might ask if he or she is promising to be there with primary performatives, however, this uncertainty is not strong enough as in explicit performatives.
-Most examples given are explicit because they are easy to identify and observe, and identifying other performatives requires comparison and contrast with explicit performatives.
+Austin variously opposes different categories of utterance in order to analyze the differences, or lack thereof, between them: explicit vs. implicit or inexplicit performatives; explicit performatives vs. primitive or primary utterances or performatives; and pure performatives vs. half-descriptive vs. descriptive utterances.

+In How to Do Things With Words (edited by J. O. Urmson & Marina Sbisà), which records Austin's lectures on this topic, examples are offered for each of these distinctions: